andrew/ultimate-awesome/README.md

 - [awesome-vector-search](https://github.com/currentslab/awesome-vector-search) - Collections of vector search related libraries, service and research papers.
 - [machine-learning-surveys](https://github.com/metrofun/machine-learning-surveys) - A curated list of Machine Learning Surveys, Tutorials and Books.
 - [awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A collection of awesome Jellyfin Plugins, Themes.
 Guides and Companion Software (Not affiliated with Jellyfin).
-- [awesome-product-management](https://github.com/dend/awesome-product-management) - 🚀 A curated list of awesome resources for product/program managers to learn and grow.
 - [awesome-graph-self-supervised-learning](https://github.com/LirongWu/awesome-graph-self-supervised-learning) - Code for TKDE paper "Self-supervised learning on graphs: Contrastive, generative, or predictive".
 - [awesome-low-light-image-enhancement](https://github.com/dawnlh/awesome-low-light-image-enhancement) - This is a resouce list for low light image enhancement.
 - [awesome-wasm-runtimes](https://github.com/appcypher/awesome-wasm-runtimes) - A list of webassemby runtimes.